AutoOpenUnitVc Module

 Modifiers: inline |

 Checks if this 2D unit-vectors and a 2D vector are parallel.
 Ignores the line orientation.
 The default angle tolerance is 0.25 degrees.
-This tolerance can be customized by an optional minium cosine value.
+This tolerance can be customized by an optional minimum cosine value.
 See Euclid.Cosine module.

 Extended Type: